3819

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Okta's free cash flow came in at $49 million in Q2, turning positive over the last year.
+Okta's free cash flow came in at $166 million in Q4, up 129% year on year.

 Okta Free Cash Flow

-Okta has generated $250.7 million in free cash flow over the last 12 months, a solid 12% of revenue.
-This strong FCF margin stems from its asset-lite business model, giving it optionality and plenty of cash to reinvest in its business.
+Okta has generated $489 million in free cash flow over the last 12 months, an impressive 21.6% of revenue.
+This high FCF margin stems from its asset-lite business model and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a cash cushion.

 Is Now The Time?